jlndk/devoops/report/28_Process-Logging.md

 Using it is simple, as setup simply involves initializing the logger singleton with write locations (such as console, file, or Elasticsearch), after which the project, through dependency injection, is capable of referring to the same logger when needed.
 Logging in code becomes as easy as calling a method through the injected interface.

-We log all API call events, including but not limited to:
+All Api calls are logged, including but not limited to:

-- `/latest`.
+- calls to `/latest`.
 - Getting messages by all/specific user(s), along with a count of returned messages.
 - Posting twits, both for the successful and failure paths.
 - Registering a user, including cases with mail collisions and the like.
 - Getting messages for follows, including count (again).
 - Any of the calls made when unauthorized.

-This logging is done all with the information level, and it makes sense:
+This logging is done with the standard C# logging interface with a logging severity level of information.
-It is simply information that some user couldn't use the service properly, or alternatively that they used it successfully.
-Larger degrees of separation between this information would be possible if some of the info (like counts and such) were relegated to the *debug* level, for example.
+Having this level of severity is correct for most of the information logged, as it is just users using the service correctly.
+But unauthorized calls should be logged with a severity level of warning as it could be someone trying to misuse the Api.
+With the current severity level it would be much harder to know something is going wrong.

 Logs alone can be daunting to search through and store.
-Search engines for looking through logs are viable for being able to extract information like quantity, similarity and frequency of events, and for this, we use [Elasticsearch](https://aws.amazon.com/elasticsearch-service/the-elk-stack/what-is-elasticsearch/) with [Kibana](https://www.elastic.co/kibana).
+Search engines for looking through logs are viable for being able to extract information like quantity, similarity and frequency of events, and for this [Elasticsearch](https://aws.amazon.com/elasticsearch-service/the-elk-stack/what-is-elasticsearch/) is used together with [Kibana](https://www.elastic.co/kibana).
 Elasticsearch is one of the leading open-source text search engines, common for use in data analytics.
 It has a RESTful JSON API (and a Java interface) and is capable of being deployed distributed, making it ideal for most logging situations.
 Kibana is a data visualizer developed alongside Elasticsearch, making it ideal for visualization of the system logs.

-We did not actually set up any visualizations or use the logs for anything, however.
+No visualizations was setup from the logs.
+Nor was the logs used in any other meaningful way.
-We made it work for illustration purposes, but in part due to unfamiliarity with the Kibana interface, there were never any visualizations set up of the data that had been logged.
+It was made to work for illustration purposes, but the logs were not used any further, due in part to unfamiliarity with the Kibana interface.
-When writing this report, some visualizations were made and saved, and finding features in the UI such as the save button location, setting up x- and y-axes and setting the timespan for queries were not necessarily difficult, but not straight-forward.
-If Kibana had more focus on visualization as code, then we developers might have been more interested.

 Another possible problem is that even though Elasticsearch is for searching through text, without context for numbers and information, the data is just lost without context.
 Serilog has specific syntax for saving associated data to log messages that is not used in the project, where instead the simpler Asp.net logging extension syntax is used.